grenition/mirea-static-code-analyzer/README.md

 ## Limitations

-- Primitive text-based analysis (no AST parsing)
 - ZIP uploads limited to 20 MB
 - Code snippets limited to 50,000 characters
 - Synchronous analysis (no background processing)
-- Only pattern matching, no semantic analysis
+- Docker container must be running for linter-based analysis
+- Some linters may require configuration files for optimal results (ESLint uses --no-eslintrc by default)

 ## Safety Features